simoncheam/next-target-scraper/README.md

 Before starting the development server, you must:

 ```
-1. Ensure correct ChromeDriver is installed for your respective OS.
+1. Ensure correct ChromeDriver is installed on your respective OS.
-This is required to use Selenium WebDriver:
+This is required to use Selenium WebDriver to scrape Target's site for product data:
 ```
 [https://chromedriver.chromium.org/downloads](https://chromedriver.chromium.org/downloads)
 (chromedriver_mac_arm64 recommended for macOS M1)